HexRaysSA/IDAPython/examples/README.md

 rather than if it consists of a bunch of IDAPython code our users will never see, and cannot be inspired from.)

+### Best practices

+* don't use `idc.py`: some of its operations are a bit too elusive
+* don't use `idaapi`: that "hides" the provenance of the function/type/item being used, and makes it that much harder to group ideas by module
+* don't `from <something> import <whatever>`: for the same reason

 ## Helping our customers, teaching IDAPython in the process

 In addition, when a customer asks for help on support@ (or the forums)